my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 --------------------------------------------------------------------------------

+### How to use

 After configuring Attanger, when you download a pdf file from the web, it will first be saved to your `Source Path` (e.g., `~/Downloads`).

-Then, in Zotero, right click on the item you want to attach the pdf to, and choose `Attanger` > `Attach New File`.
+Then, in Zotero, right click on the item you want to attach the pdf to, and choose `Attanger` > <span class="env-green">`Attach New File`</span>.
 It will identify the latest file in your `Source Path`, move it to your `Destination Path`, and attach it to the Zotero item.

 For *existing attachments*, the pdf files are still stored in the default Zotero storage folder (`~/Zotero/storage`) with random alphanumeric folder names.
-If you want to move these attachments to your `Destination Path`, you can select the items, right click, and choose `Attanger` > `Move Attachment`.
+If you want to move these attachments to your `Destination Path`, you can select the items, right click, and choose `Attanger` > <span class="env-green">`Move Attachment`</span>.
 The pdf files will be moved to the destination path.

 <img src="https://drive.google.com/thumbnail?id=1NNffhdffd9CD4i1T-GJB0BAydHIE3V2D&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />

+If you renamed a collection, you can use <span class="env-green">`Move Attachment`</span> to move the attachments to the new path.
+This way, the attachments will be organized in a folder structure consistent with your Zotero library structure.

 Note that linked files that are managed/tracked by Attanger will show a link ∞ on top of the file icon <img src="{{site.baseurl}}/images/link.png" alt="" style="display: inline; height: 1.5em; vertical-align: middle;" />.